Not all of Boston's "secret" parks and "hidden" gardens are really a secret, nor are they necessarily hidden - although some are.

 Getting there: Blue Line/Aquarium or Orange & Green Lines/Haymarket; Columbus Park is on the north side of the Marriott Long Wharf Hotel.
 Look for the garden between the street (Atlantic Ave) and the fountain.

-12. Beacon Hill - Two Almost-Secret Pocket Parks
+15. Two Almost-Secret Pocket Parks in Beacon Hill

 Phillips Street Park across from Boston's Vilna Shul